howardisaacson/Intro-to-Astro-2021/Week1_Intro_unix_python/README.md

 ## Screen share of Google Drive, github.com, overleaf.com, and kaggle.com.

+## Writing Prompt (5-7 mins):
+* What are your goals for this course?
+* What topics in astronomy interest you? e.g. astrobiology, exoplanets, dark energy, black holes, etc.

 ## Assignments for Week 1.

 ### If you have not already: